 The age of Derinkuyu is hard to determine, though the most popular estimates put the date of construction between 1,000 and 800 B.C.E.
 We do know of later civilizations staying in the underground city, particularly early Christians.
 However, there is no clue as to who built it.
 There are seemingly no artifacts from the time of its building.
 Furthermore, the structure itself cannot be dated as it is carved right out of the landscape.
 There is no quarry to investigate, apparently no contemporary texts on the subject and not even an oral record of its construction.

-One theory regarding the age of the Derinkuyu Underground City is that the Phrygians built it around 800 B.C.E.
+One theory regarding the age of the Derinkuyu underground city is that the Phrygians built it around 800 B.C.E.
 They were there at that time, but there is not much more to go by than that.
 Another theory is that the Hittites built it.
 That would put the construction of Derinkuyu at least 200 years earlier, but possibly even a few hundred more than that.
-Another is that it was built by the Persian King Yima was ordered to build it by the god Ahura Mazda to protect his people from an ice age, as written in the Vendidad.
+Other scholars speculate it was built by the Persian King Yima who was ordered to build the underground dwelling by the god Ahura Mazda to protect his people from an ice age, as written in the Vendidad.

 The bottom line on this theory is that caves do not protect from ice ages.
 People still need food, fresh water and air, which might be difficult in deep snow and ice.
 Besides, the last glacial period was several thousand years before the earliest estimate for the city — from 110,000 to 10,000 years ago.
 That would put the construction of the Derinkuyu underground city at roughly 7,000 years before the Hittites would have built it.

 The Shelters of the Underground